 Increase mental focus and concentration

-Common injuries such as rotator cuff impingement, tears, sprains, lack of joint-stability, back pain and more, can be addressed with Pilates.
+Pilates is most effective in addressing common sports-related injuries such as rotator cuff impingement, tears, sprains, lack of joint-stability, back pain and more.

 Core strengthening lays the foundation for strong, stable movement.